-The final exam is a proctored exam available from Wednesday, February 28 at 6:00 AM ET to Saturday, March 2 at 11:59 PM ET.
-The Computer Science department requires that all final exams be administered using an online proctoring service called Examity that you will access via your course in Blackboard.
-In order to take the exam, you are Primary to have a working webcam and computer that meets Examity's system requirements.
-A detailed list of those requirements can be found on the How to Schedule page.
+The final exam is a proctored exam available from Wednesday, February 26 at 6:00 AM ET to Saturday, March 1 at 11:59 PM ET.
+The Computer Science department requires that all final exams be administered using an online proctoring service that you will access via your course in Blackboard.
 Additional information regarding your proctored exam will be forthcoming from the Assessment Administrator.
 You will be responsible for scheduling your own appointment within the defined exam window.